codemacabre/codemacabre-com/src/writing/getting-post-metadata-right.md

 ---
 title: Getting post metadata right
 date: 2024-03-02T13:41Z
+update: 2024-03-02T13:50Z
 description: "Tips to tag post and RSS content correctly."
 ---

-I use a couple of read-it-later apps; largely [Omnivore](https://omnivore.app/), but I'm also fond of [Readwise Reader](https://readwise.io/read).
+I use a couple of read-it-later apps.
+[Omnivore](https://omnivore.app/) is my current favourite, but I'm also fond of [Readwise Reader](https://readwise.io/read).
 Notably, both apps also allow subscribing to RSS feeds and both sync my highlights to [Logseq](https://logseq.com/) and [Obsidian](https://obsidian.md).

 It's generally a great workflow.
 Until, that is, I happen upon some mis-tagged metadata.

-### Getting the author correct
+### The author
 The more I've used these apps, the more I've noticed RSS feeds having the feed title listed as the author; I had this issue in my own [RSS feed](../../feed.xml) until a bit of trial-and-error helped to resolve it.

 Depending on whether you're using RSS or Atom (both XML-based specification but with a [number of differences](https://css-tricks.com/working-with-web-feeds-its-more-than-rss/)), you will need to tag the author using either a `<dc:creator>` element (for RSS) or an `<author>` element (for Atom):